 Developments in the field of computer codes for simulating 3D density dependent groundwater are advancing rapidly.
-Several 3D codes, such as HST3D (Kipp, 1986), SWICHA (Huyakorn et al., 1987), METROPOL (Sauter, 1987), SWIFT (Ward, 1991), FEFLOW (Diersch, 1994), are already capable of simulating complex geometries, whereas other codes are in a (final) testing phase such as MVAEM1 (Strack, 1995) and FAST-C 3D (Holzbecher, Bear et al, 1998).
-Nevertheless, still substantial restrictions remain.
-For instance, when geometries are large-scale, viz. at least several hundreds of square kilometres by a few hundreds metres depth, sophisticated hardware such as a UNIX background and many tens to hundreds of Mb's Extended Memory is still required to cope with the enormous number of elements.
-Moreover, there is the perpetual data availability problem, since 3D modeling needs a large amount of data sets for calibration and verification whereas reliable data sets are in practice rare.
-As such, it has to be accepted that data collection will always lag behind the developments in computer possibilities (Oude Essink & Boekelman, 1996).
+Several 3D codes, such as HST3D (Kipp, 1986), SWICHA (Huyakorn et al., 1987), METROPOL (Sauter, 1987), SWIFT (Ward, 1991), FEFLOW (Diersch, 1994), are already capable of simulating complex geometries, whereas other codes are in a (final) testing phase such as MVAEM1 (Strack, 1995) and FAST-C 3D (Holzbecher).
+Nevertheless, there are still some substantial restrictions.
+For instance, when geometries are large-scaled, viz. at least several tens to hundreds of square kilometres by a few hundreds metres depth, sophisticated hardware such as a UNIX background and many tens to hundreds of Mb's EM RAM2 is required to cope with the enormous number of elements.
+Moreover, there is the perpetual data availability problem, since 3D modelling needs a large amount of data sets for calibration and verification whereas reliable data sets are in practice rare.
+As such, it has to be accepted that data collection (even intensified substantially) will always lag behind the developments in computer possibilities (Oude Essink & Boekelman, 1996).

-1 Note that the code MVAEM still neglects the process of hydrodynamic dispersion, as only advection is taken into account.
+1 Note that the code MVAEM neglects the process of hydrodynamic dispersion, as only advection is taken into account.
 This is probably not allowed when large time periods are considered or when groundwater velocities are substantial (e.g. in case of high extraction rates of groundwater).